Healthdirect Free Australian health advice you can count on.

 The Australian Government Hearing Services Program provides subsidised hearing services for eligible people.

-The National Relay Service allows people with hearing loss to make free phone calls 24 hours a day.
+The National Relay Service allows people with hearing loss or deafness to make free phone calls 24 hours a day.
 These include calls using the internet, SMS and video.

-Pregnancy, Birth and Baby has more information on hearing loss in children and raising a deaf child.
+Pregnancy, Birth and Baby has information on raising a deaf child.

 Learn more here about the development and quality assurance of healthdirect content.